LoyolaChicagoBooks/introcs-csharp/rst/filewrite.rst

 want to a file, but the program does not end up creating a file.
 Usually this means you forgot to close the file!

-Xamarin Studio places ``sample.txt`` in a hard-to-guess place in the file system, that is *not* shown in the Solution pad, so do not look for it there!
+As discussed above, Xamarin Studio places ``sample.txt`` in the :file:`Debug` sub-subfolder, a hard-to-guess place in the file system, that is *not* shown in the Solution pad, so do not look for it there!
-You *can* see it in an operating system file window.
-The easiest way to do that in Xamarin Studio is to right-click in the Solution pad on the project, and select Open Containing Folder.
-This should start you in the project directory.
-Then you can drill down through the :file:`bin` folder to the :file:`Debug` folder.
-You can open the ``sample.txt`` file with your favorite text processor.
+As you should have checked above, you *can* see it in an operating system file window.
+Do drill down to the Debug folder if you have not already; open the ``sample.txt`` file with your favorite text processor.
 It should contain just what was written!

-That folder also contains the executable program created when Xamarin Studio builds your project.

 If you were to run the program from the command line instead of from Xamarin Studio, the file would appear in the current directory.